-Taught by experienced practitioners at our state-of-the-art London campus, this course will enable you to develop a holistic approach to communication that will enhance your ability to care for clients and work with teams across a wide range of healthcare settings.
+Taught by experienced practitioners, this course will enable you to develop a holistic approach to communication that will enhance your ability to care for clients and work with teams across a wide range of healthcare settings.

 Divided into half-day sessions across twelve weeks to enable you to maintain your employment while advancing your learning, this course will challenge you reflect on your own practice with particular focus on developing an advanced self-awareness.
 Through a series of lectures and practice-based exercises you will begin to evolve a deeper understanding of your own accountability, with expert support in developing a sense of enquiry and reflection that will further enhance your practice as a Health Care Support Worker.

 Armed with these critical insights and practical skills you will not only enhance your practice and career prospects but obtain 15 credits at Level 4 to put towards further study if you wish.

 This short course is structured to enable you to maintain your professional employment while studying through weekly study sessions over 12 weeks.